Sakhawat0pu/Sakhawat0pu/README.md

 - 👋 Hi, I’m Sakhawat Hossain
-- 👀 I’m interested in learning different things specially anything related to tech.
+- 👀 I’m interested in learning things related to tech.
 - 🌱 I’m currently learning web development and designing.
 - 📫 To reach me, you can shoot me an email to s19hossain98@gmail.com